delphicventurescode/EPISTEMIKA2__epistemika_book__public/BLURB1_AmazonListingBookDescription/README.md

 ### About the Author - Anand Manikutty
 #### Professional Biography

-Anand Manikutty is an accomplished technologist, entrepreneur, and academic who serves as a **Visiting Faculty member at PES University** in Bangalore while working as the CTO of Fulmo Technologies.
-Leveraging an elite academic foundation from **IIT Madras, the University of Wisconsin, Stanford University, and Harvard Business School**, he uniquely blends deep-domain computational thinking with high-level business strategy.
+Anand Manikutty is a technologist, entrepreneur, and academic with over 25 years of experience spanning industry, research, and teaching.
+He serves as Visiting Faculty at PES University, Bangalore, where he teaches Strategic and Brand Management to MBA students, and as CTO of Fulmo Technologies.

-Over a distinguished 25-year career, he has accomplished the following:
-* Accrued **more than 15 patents**.
-* Published **peer-reviewed computer science research**.
+Anand holds degrees from IIT Madras, the University of Wisconsin, Stanford University, and Harvard Business School — a background that informs his distinctive ability to connect computational rigor with business strategy.
-* Collaborated on **globally recognized strategy and leadership textbooks**.

-Beyond his core technical infrastructure expertise, Anand is a prolific author of **over ten books**, spanning poetry, media projects, and original theories of political science and governance.
+His professional contributions include more than 15 patents, peer-reviewed computer science publications, and collaboration on internationally recognized strategy and leadership textbooks.
+Beyond technology, he is a prolific author of over ten books spanning poetry, political theory, and original frameworks in governance and civilization studies.

 [+]